 Housing affordabilityHousing affordability has been an important issue across New Zealand for many years, with the country having one of the highest house price-to-income ratios in the world.
 With house prices rising disproportionally compared to incomes, New Zealand has been stuck in a property bubble.
 For the first time in years, the real house price index and the house price to income ratio in New Zealand fell in the first quarter of 2022, continuing into the second quarter.
 Additionally, annual median house prices dropped across the majority of regions in December 2022 from the same month of the previous year, with the Wellington region witnessing the largest change in its house price index in January 2023 from January 2022 figures.
 Nonetheless, New Zealand’s house price index remained high in comparison to the same quarter of the previous year and house prices stayed largely disproportional to income.

 In an attempt to tackle the affordability problem, in 2018, the New Zealand government passed legislation that would only allow New Zealand residents, Australians, and Singaporeans to buy homes in the country, restricting residential property buying by foreign investors.
-In 2019, the majority of residential mortgage lending went to owner-occupiers where the property was not their first home, indicating New Zealanders were investing in multiple homes, or upgrading or downgrading their existing dwelling.
+Furthermore, in 2021, a capital gains tax was introduced for residential investment property sales in New Zealand.
+This tax applies to profits made from homes that are sold within five years of purchase.
+In terms of home financing, the majority of residential mortgage lending went to owner-occupiers where the property was not their first home.